Skip to main content

 Best for: Budget-conscious readers who want open-source tools

 Omnivore is a free, open-source read-it-later app with solid AI features.
-Save articles, highlight, annotate, and use AI to summarize or ask questions about your saved content.
+Save articles, mark, annotate, and use AI to summarize or ask questions about your saved content.

 The open-source nature means you can self-host if privacy matters to you.
 Integration with Obsidian and Logseq makes it popular with the personal knowledge management community.